 Often, the thyroid is up to the task.
-However, a study of half a million pregnant women earlier this year found that 15 percent of pregnant women had heightened levels of thyroid stimulating hormone, or TSH.
+However, a study of half a million pregnant women in 2012 found that 15 percent of pregnant women had heightened levels of thyroid stimulating hormone, or TSH.

 Higher-than-normal TSH levels are an indicator of an underactive thyroid, referred to clinically as hypothyroidism.
 This finding comes as research mounts suggesting that too-little thyroid hormone increases the chances of miscarriage, preterm delivery and mental retardation in children—causing some experts to question whether all pregnant women should have their thyroid function tested.
 Pregnant women with low thyroid hormone can be safely treated by taking a daily thyroid hormone supplement.